Want to get started feeding your dog raw food? Download your 10 easy raw dog food recipes HERE.

 1. Do not feed your dog raw meat if he has a weak immune system.

-If your dog is older or if he has a weak immune system, adding raw meat to his diet could make him sick.
+If your dog is older or if he has a weak immune system, adding raw meat to his diet could make him sick if he’s not used to it.
 His body may not be able to fight off certain bacteria the way a healthy dog can, especially if his body is already trying to fight another infection.
+This happened to my dog Ace.

-If you are not sure how your dog’s immune system is, talk to his vet and consider a blood test.
+If you are not sure how your dog’s immune system is, talk to his vet and consider a blood test, but most dogs should be just fine.

 2. Buy pre-prepared raw food for your dog.

-Raw dog food companies will go out of their way to make sure the food is safe for your dog.
-If too many dogs get sick from their products, no one will buy the food.
+Raw dog food companies will go out of their way to make sure the food is safe for your dog and it will have less bacteria than meat you buy at a grocery store (generally).

 3. Wash your dog’s bowls regularly.

-4. Don’t let the raw dog food sit in your fridge for more than 24 hours.
+4. Don’t let the raw dog food sit in your fridge for more than a week.

-The food might be OK if it de-frosts in your refrigerator for more than two days, but why risk it?
-Rather than de-frost a few days’ worth of meals for Ace, I de-frost one meal at a time.
+The food might be OK if it sits in your refrigerator for more than a week, but why risk it?
 The longer food sits in the fridge, the more time bacteria has to grow.
 I’d rather stay on the safe side.
+I typically use or throw away food within 6 days just to be on the safe side.

 5. Keep your trash behind a closed door.